hlodg/regex/gist.md

 ^([a-z0-9_\.-]+),

 the () tell the computer to search for the first string in the way outlined inside the parenthesis.
-In this example, it is looking for a string of numbers, letters, and anything including the characters: '_', '/', '.', or '-'.
+In this example, it is looking for a string of numbers and letters.
 Because we have grouped using a parenthesis, anything that comes within a string on its own with be searched.

 ### Bracket Expressions